Maximising the Benefits of Capital Allowances

 Qualifying for Capital Allowances

-When a business buys plant, machinery and IT equipment, it can deduct a proportion of the cost from taxable profits each year in the form of capital allowances.
+When a business buys plant, machinery and IT equipment, it can deduct a proportion of the cost from taxable profits each year in the form of plant and machinery capital allowances.

 However, the business can only claim capital allowances if the equipment is: